ibrhmahmd/Techno-Futues-Documetation/Course Plan/README.md

 ## Prerequisites for Students

-- Basic computer literacy
+- Basic computer skills
 - Familiarity with using a web browser
 - No prior programming experience required
 - A computer with VS Code installed
 - Chrome or Edge browser

-## Offline Compatibility

-All course materials and resources are designed to work offline:
-- Local copies of necessary libraries
-- Downloadable code examples
-- Offline-accessible documentation
-- Self-contained project resources

 ## Assessment Method

 The course uses project-based assessment with:
 - In-class exercises
-- Homework assignments
+- Assignments
 - Mini-projects throughout each module
 - Final projects that combine all learned skills